Unmasked ©Dawn Minott |with video

 He didn’t change.

-with the him he wanted me to see,
+with the him he wanted her to see,

 a crafted illusion,